shardrunner/libdl/README.md

 - [ ] Move constructors?
 - [ ] Clarify forward -> save -> backward structure
 - [ ] Convert more to matrix operations
+- [ ] Use noalias()
+- [ ] Activation function remove multiple copies with either pointers, in place or pass result reference

 ### Questions:
 - Make sub libs to speed up compiling time by not having to compile everything?